Adi2209/iNotes/README.md

-Notes is a MERN Application for managing notes on the cloud.
+iNotes is a full-stack web application that helps users to store their important notes on the cloud.
+Users have the option to Create/Read/Update/Delete (CRUD) options.
+Once registered, users can log in and use all the features.

 SignUp: